ubuntuyou/nc-installer/README.md

 # nc-installer

-Nc-installer.sh is an easy to use Nextcloud installer that installs on Ubuntu in about 5 minutes.
+Nc-installer.sh is an easy to use Nextcloud installer that installs on Ubuntu in under 3 minutes (depending on hardware).

 Simply run the script as root or with sudo, enter your desired username and password, then let nc-installer.sh do the rest.